bufbuild/buf-examples/breaking-change-detection/README.md

 [inputs]: https://docs.buf.build/reference/inputs
 [install]: https://docs.buf.build/installation

 [^1]: In cases where a breaking change configuration is specified in both the main input and the against input, the configuration in the main input is used.
+If input `a` and `b` both have `breaking` configs, then the configuration for `a` would be used if you run `buf breaking a --against b`.